serdar-acir/HPC_Monitor/README.md

 ## Limitations

-- Currently, the tool is designed to work with Slurm for job scheduling and resource management.
-Support for additional workload managers and environments will be added in future updates to broaden the tool's compatibility and usability across different HPC setups.
 - This is the root user version of the tool.
-Next versions will be for regular HPC users.
+Root access to the HPC environment is required at the moment.
+But regular user accounts can be used on the hosting server.

 ## Next Work

+- A work is underway to support the tool to work with Slurm for job scheduling and resource management.
+This will enable regular HPC users to run the tool in the future.
+Support for additional workload managers and environments will be added in future updates to broaden the tool's compatibility and usability across different HPC setups.
-- In future versions, the tool will be enhanced to support installation on a regular hosting server.
-This will enable a single point of installation, simplifying deployment and maintenance across multiple nodes in multiple HPC environments.
+- In future versions, the tool will be enhanced to support single point of installation on a regular hosting server.
+This will enable a single point of installation, simplifying deployment and maintenance across multiple HPC environments for regular users.
-- Regular HPC user version will be supported.

 ## Project Images